a-robu/toy-api/README.md

 # Example URLs

-There is no front-end, only these URLs with these responses.
+There is no front-end, only an API that respond to some URLs.

+For convenience, the actual responses are copied in here.

 ## [Plain landing page](http://127.0.0.1:5000/api/page/landing)